ttntm/ttntm/src/now.md

 layout: page.njk
 ---

-**Last updated:** July 28th 2023
+**Last updated:** Aug.
+4th 2023

-**Writing**: planning to write about Preact some more (i.e. rendering a nav tree based on database rows).
-Also thinking about making my current and past Linux setups available on this website.
+**Writing**: Thinking about making my current and past Linux setups available on this website.

 **Reading**: re-reading Dune, hope to finish it before the next movie comes out.

-**Playing**: Diablo IV; Necromancer, currently at level 78.
+**Playing**: Diablo IV; Necromancer, currently at level 84 trying to get Deathless Visage to drop ffs.
 Also picking up the guitar more often these days, thanks to a new Orange Crush Mini amp I recently got.

 **Drinking**: Oban's 14 year old, enjoying it a lot.